edzaga/sql-course/sql-course-en/lectures/week6/lecture22.rst

 With the first two insertions  there are no problems, but with the third and fourth the following error appears::

- ERROR: new row for relation "student3" violates check constriaint "student3_average_check"
+ ERROR: new row for relation "student3" violates check constraint "student3_average_check"

 since it violates the restriction of the average.